RainRat/nsfw-mini/README.md

 1. Trained on both furry art, and photographs.
 So it can interpret the features of either type of image.
 2. You can actually download it.
 Commercial NSFW detectors usually have you upload the image to them and they do the processing on their services.
 With mine, you can even process offline.
 3. Small and fast (for a neural network).
 With reasonable hardware, it would be possible to process video in real time.
 4. Not sure how to put this, but hopefully you will find the tagging fairly open-minded.
-The rating instruction was to only mark it NSFW it it would be disallowed in all SFW groups.
+The rating instruction was to only mark it NSFW if it would be disallowed in all SFW groups.
 The network should reflect this.

 The neural network is distributed with small python program to demonstrate it with your webcam.
 To use the demo, you'll need a computer with a webcam.